Too Allergic

 What is a sterling silver allergy?
 What are the symptoms?

 Sterling silver jewelry becomes allergic to our skin when the said jewelry contains any percentage of nickel in it.
-As much as 1% nickel content in a piece of jewelry is more than enough to set off an allergic reaction on anyone who’s skin is sensitive to nickel, which is the majority (especially women) of the people in the United States.
+As much as 1% nickel content in a piece of jewelry is more than enough to set off an allergic reaction on anyone whose skin is sensitive to nickel, which is the majority (especially women) of people in the United States.

 Can you be allergic to sterling silver?